Safeguarding

 There are a number of roles in the Safeguarding Children’s Team which include:

-1. Named Doctor, Safeguarding Children
+Named Doctor, Safeguarding Children

-2. Named Nurse, Safeguarding Children
+Named Nurse, Safeguarding Children

-4. Safeguarding Children Liaison Nurses / Child Death Review Key Workers
+Safeguarding Children Liaison Nurses / Child Death Review Key Workers

-5. Safeguarding Children’s Advisor for Learning Disabilities & Autism
+Learning Disabilities & Autism Nurses

-6. Safeguarding Advisor Harmful Practice (Children and Adults Team)
+Safeguarding Advisor Harmful Practice (Children and Adults Team)

-7. Deputy Named Midwife
+Deputy Named Midwives

-8. Emergency Department Safeguarding Advisors
+Emergency Department Safeguarding Advisors

-9. Safeguarding Children’s Office Manager
+Safeguarding Office Manager (Children and Adults Team)

-10. Safeguarding Children’s Secretary
+Safeguarding Children’s Secretary

 Systems and Processes

-The Trust meets the statutory requirements in relation to the disclosure and barring scheme checks, and follows the NHS Employers Standard which includes extended checks for staff working with children and vulnerable adults.
+The Trust meets the statutory requirements in relation to the disclosure and barring scheme checks and follows the NHS Employers Standard which includes extended checks for staff working with children and vulnerable adults.

 Policies